 After that, I put more glue on the base of the “V” and attached that to the circle piece, to form the bunny shape.

-And that’s it! the stamp was surprisingly sturdy, and the boys loved it!
-You have to try really hard to make the stamping edge align, but you can also press it against a table to make even.
-But even if it is not perfectly even, they can just make sure to press a bit harder to make sure they get the entire shape on the paper.
+Even if it is not perfectly even, they can just press a bit harder to make sure they get the entire shape on the paper.
 They will figure it out as they feel the stamp and see the shape.
 It’s an amazing activity!
 The kids were busy with it for a very long time!

 We used some amazing flashcards from our friends over at Kindergarten Toolkit, to practice our Spanish counting.
 The boys would see the number in Spanish, and stamp the same amount of bunnies as the card called for.